filecoin-project/devgrants/rfp-proposals/rfp-valist-on-near.md

 Each of our team members has prior experience in software engineering consulting, and have a long-term track record for contributing to open source.

 Keenan - Keenan brings over a decade of full-stack software engineering, consulting, architecture design, and protocol development expertise.
-He has previously contributed to both the Ethereum and IPFS ecosystems.
+He has contributed to both the Ethereum and IPFS ecosystems.
 He has an affinity for protocol design and implementation, and has previously created an IPFS-powered git client, [multiverse](https://github.com/multiverse-vcs/go-multiverse).

-Zach - Zach is a full-stack software engineer with a background in cloud computing, blockchain core development, and web applications.
+Zach - Zach is a full-stack distributed systems engineer with a background in cloud computing, and blockchain core development.
 He has previously helped launch an enterprise blockchain platform, from core node software to user-facing wallets.
 He is an expert at rapidly prototyping applications and refining them to production-grade quality.

 Alec - Alec is a full-stack software engineer with a background in information security, blockchain core development, and web applications.
 He was previously the lead security engineer at Ethos prior to their acquisition by Voyager, where he helped build one of the first non-custodial universal wallet and blockchain API platforms.
 He specializes in blue-team security operations and development across the stack.